-- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - · Have knowledge of their child's entitlement within the SEND framework. - · Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision making processes about Special Educational provision.
+- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - · Have knowledge of their child's entitlement within the SEND framework. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision making processes about Special Educational provision.

-In accordance with the school's 'Open Door' policy, parents are encouraged to contact the child's class teacher and/or the SENCO as needed, either by telephone or appointment.
+In accordance with the school's 'Open Door' approach, parents are encouraged to contact the child's class teacher and/or the SENCO as needed, either by telephone on 01594 833232 or through their child's link book.